Archive for March, 2006

 Walter Browne Throws One Down

-Anyway, I was poking around online the other day and came across this outstandingly brilliant game by the great American grandmaster Walter Browne.
-When I was a teenager I used to come into New York with my friends to play in tournaments at the old McAlpin Hotel at Herald Square; Walter was always the one to watch.
+I was poking around online the other day and came across this outstandingly brilliant game by the great American grandmaster Walter Browne.
+When I was a teenager I used to come into New York with my friends to play in tournaments at the old McAlpin Hotel at Herald Square; Browne was always the one to watch.
 You could always tell where his board was by the crowd gathered round.

 The More Things Change